-- The transmitter is enabled and drives the serial data stream on the TxD input pin to the bus pins CANH and CANL. - The receiver is enabled and converts the signal from the bus to a serial data stream on the RxD output pin. - The bus biasing is connected to $V{CC}/2$ for $V{CC} > V{CC\UV}$ - The TxD timeout function is enabled (see [Chapter 6.4](#)). - The overtemperature protection is enabled (see [Chapter 6.6](#)). - The undervoltage detection on $V{CC}$ and $V{IO}$ are enabled (see [Chapter 6.3](#) and [Chapter 5.3](#)).
+- The transmitter is enabled and drives the serial data stream on the TxD input pin to the bus pins CANH and CANL. - The receiver is enabled and converts the signal from the bus to a serial data stream on the RxD output pin. - The bus biasing is active. - The TxD time-out function is enabled (see [Chapter 6.4](#)). - The overtemperature protection is enabled (see [Chapter 6.6](#)). - The undervoltage detection on $V{CC}$ is enabled (see [Chapter 6.3](#)).

 The device enters normal-operating mode by setting the mode selection pin STB to "low", see [Figure 4](#).
-Normal-operating mode can be entered if the device supply $V{CC}$ is higher than $V{CC\UV}$ .
+Normal-operating mode can be entered if the device supply $V{CC}$ is higher than $V{CC\POD}$ .
 The device enters normal-operating mode after $t{mode}$ expires.

 Note: If the device recognizes a recessive signal on the TxD input pin during a mode change from any mode to normal-operating mode, then it enables the transmit path after the mode change.
 If the device recognizes a dominant signal on the TxD input pin during a mode change to normal-operating mode, then it keeps the transmit path disabled and it blocks the dominant signal in order to not disturb the bus communication.
 As soon as the device recognizes a recessive signal on the TxD input pin, it enables the transmit path again.

-5.2 Standby mode
+5.2 Stand-by mode

-The standby mode is a low power mode of the TLE9351BVSJ.
-In standby mode the transceiver can neither send data to the HS CAN bus nor receive data from the HS CAN bus.
-In standby mode the current consumption is reduced to a minimum while the device can still detect a wake-up pattern (WUP) on the HS CAN Bus.
+The stand-by mode is a low power mode of the TLE9351SJ.
+In stand-by mode the transceiver can neither send data to the HS CAN bus nor receive data from the HS CAN bus.
+In stand-by mode the current consumption is reduced to a minimum while the device can still detect a wake-up pattern (WUP) on the HS CAN Bus.

 - The transmitter is disabled and the data available on the TxD input is blocked. - The low power receiver is enabled and monitors the HS CAN bus for a valid wake-up pattern (WUP).
 The RxD output pin indicates the detection of a valid wake-up pattern ([Chapter 5.4](#)).
 As long as no wake-up event is detected, the default of the RxD output is "high".
-After detecting a wake-up, the RxD follows the bus with a certain delay (see [Figure 7](#)). - TxD timeout function is disabled. - The overtemperature protection is disabled. - The undervoltage detection on Vcc is disabled. - The undervoltage detection on Vio is enabled (see [Chapter 6.3](#) and [Chapter 5.3](#)).
+After detecting a wake-up, the RxD follows the bus with a certain delay (see [Figure 7](#)). - TxD time-out function is disabled. - The overtemperature protection is disabled. - The power down detection on $V{CC}$ is enabled (see [Chapter 6.3](#)).

-The standby mode can be entered from normal-operating mode by setting the STB pin to "high".
+The stand-by mode can be entered from normal-operating mode by setting the STB pin to "high".

-To enter standby mode the digital supply Vio must be available (Vio > Vio\UV).
-The device enters standby mode after tmode expires.
+To enter stand-by mode the supply $V{CC}$ must be available ( $V{CC} > V{CC\POD}$ ).
+The device enters stand-by mode after $t{mode}$ expires.